neutrinojs/neutrino/docs/api/README.md

 process.env.NODE_ENV // "production"
 ```

+### `options.command`

+The currently running CLI command, e.g. `build`, `start`, `lint`, etc. This value is typically
+set by the CLI when instantiating the API, but can also be set manually.
+This value is used by some
+middleware to determine when to augment the configuration with certain functionality.

 ## Neutrino API

 When creating a Neutrino instance, you have the option of providing an object which can be passed as options to